Here are books I read recently. Mix of technical, non-fiction, and power-hungry loonies fighting with swords.

 The Pragmatic Programmer

 This is my favourite technical book I’ve read in a while.
 Practical advice, entertaining anecdotes, sage wisdom.
-No particular tip will massively change the way I work, but it’s always good to have a reminder, say, about the dangers of shared state and oft-abused paradigms like inheritance.
+No single tip will massively change the way I work, but it’s always good to have a reminder, say, about the dangers of shared state and oft-abused paradigms like inheritance.
 Like Code Complete, I wish I had read this earlier in my career.

 While reading I also listened to the Coding Blocks episodes where they talk through each chapter.
 They discuss the original edition rather than the second one that I read, but it sounds like the chapters mostly cover the same material.
-I really enjoyed consuming both the text and conversation about it at the same time; I’ll be sure to look for a relevant podcast when I crack open my next technical book.
+I enjoyed consuming both the text and conversation about it at the same time; I’ll be sure to look for a relevant podcast when I crack open my next technical book.

 I also took notes this time.
 Makes for slower reading but retention is off the charts.